owainlewis/clippy/README.md

 - Command-line interface for easy use in scripts and automation workflows
 - Download-only option for saving videos without processing
 - Easy conversion between video formats using Make
+- Support for multiple video formats and quality options

 ## Installation